 Murdoch Solution for Flow to an Interceptor Trench in Confined Aquifers

-A mathematical solution by Murdoch (1994) is useful for determining the hydraulic properties (hydraulic conductivity, specific storage, hydraulic conductivity anisotropy and trench length) of nonleaky confined aquifers with pumping from an interceptor trench.
-Analysis involves matching the solution to drawdown data collected during a pumping test.
+One may use the Murdoch (1994) solution to determine the hydraulic properties (hydraulic conductivity, specific_storage, hydraulic conductivity anisotropy and trench length) of nonleaky confined aquifers.
+Analysis involves matching the solution to drawdown data collected during pumping from an interceptor trench.
 The solution estimates hydraulic conductivity anisotropy in a horizontal (x-y) plane.

 Assumptions